enze-chen/mi-book-2021/week_3/14/day_14.md

 ## Goals for today

 - Reveal the presentation order (randomized) and discuss peer review.
+- Put the finishing touches on your research projects and final presentation.
 - Give a final presentation to your peers (and any other guests)!

 ```{admonition} Milestone